Advice and consent: Use today

+Senate

-Typically, a congressional hearing is held to question an appointee prior to a committee vote.
+Typically, a Senate hearing is held to question an appointee prior to a committee vote.
 If the nominee is approved by the relevant committee, the nomination is sent to the full Senate for a confirmation vote.
 The actual motion adopted by the Senate when exercising the power is "to advise and consent".
 For appointments, a majority of Senators present are needed to pass a motion "to advise and consent".
-However, tactics have been used to require more than majority support to pass such a motion, including filibuster, where a three-fifths vote on a motion to end debate is required even to take a vote on the advise and consent motion.
+However, tactics have been used to require more than majority support to pass such a motion, including filibuster.

 On November 21, 2013, the Democratic Party, led by then-majority leader Harry Reid, overrode the filibuster of a nomination with a simple majority vote to change the rules (exercising the parliamentary "nuclear option").
 As a result of the changed precedent, judicial nominees to federal courts and a president's executive-branch nominations can proceed to a confirmation vote by a simple majority vote of the Senate.
 However, Reid left the filibuster in place for Supreme Court nominees.

 On February 13, 2016, Mitch McConnell, Senate majority leader of the Republican Party, said that the Senate would refuse to confirm a replacement for Supreme Court justice Antonin Scalia until after the 2016 presidential election, a historic rebuke of President Obama's authority and an extraordinary challenge to the practice of considering each nominee on his or her individual merits.
 Despite McConnell's claim, no Senate leader had ever asserted such a right — and there was no precedent for a sitting president to hand over his power of high-court appointment at the request of any member of the legislative branch.